Crony capitalism: In practice

 Crony capitalism exists along a continuum.
 In its lightest form, crony capitalism consists of collusion among market players which is officially tolerated or encouraged by the government.
-While perhaps lightly competing against each other, they will present a unified front (sometimes called a trade association or industry trade group) to the government in requesting subsidies or aid or regulation.
+While perhaps lightly competing against each other, they will present a unified front (sometimes called a trade association or industry trade group) to the government in requesting subsidies aid or regulation.
 For instance, newcomers to a market then need to surmount significant barriers to entry in seeking loans, acquiring shelf space, or receiving official sanction.
 Some such systems are very formalized, such as sports leagues and the Medallion System of the taxicabs of New York City, but often the process is more subtle, such as expanding training and certification exams to make it more expensive for new entrants to enter a market and thereby limiting potential competition.
 In technological fields, there may evolve a system whereby new entrants may be accused of infringing on patents that the established competitors never assert against each other.
 In spite of this, some competitors may succeed when the legal barriers are light.
 The term crony capitalism is generally used when these practices either come to dominate the economy as a whole, or come to dominate the most valuable industries in an economy.
 Intentionally ambiguous laws and regulations are common in such systems.
-Taken strictly, such laws would greatly impede practically all business activity, but in practice they are only erratically enforced.
+Taken strictly, such laws would greatly impede practically all business activity, but in practice, they are only erratically enforced.
 The specter of having such laws suddenly brought down upon a business provides an incentive to stay in the good graces of political officials.
 Troublesome rivals who have overstepped their bounds can have these laws suddenly enforced against them, leading to fines or even jail time.
 Even in high-income democracies with well-established legal systems and freedom of the press in place, a larger state is generally associated with increased political corruption.